QUT: A Unit Testing Framework for Quantum Subroutines: Introduction

-In this work, we introduce \texttt{QUT}, a lightweight framework for quantum unit testing.
+In this work, we introduce \texttt{QUT}, a quantum unit testing framwork that evaluates quantum subroutines using data obtained from quantum measurements.
 The goal of \texttt{QUT} is to provide empirical, protocol-driven unit tests tailored for quantum subroutines.
 These tests help identify and isolate errors that arise from both hardware and software levels of defects, including those introduced by human error.
 Unlike purely theoretical verification tools, \texttt{QUT} focuses on practical and executable assertions that are applicable in both simulated and real hardware environments.
-This paper presents the design, architecture, and implementation of \texttt{QUT}, along with experimental results that demonstrate its utility to test realistic quantum workloads under noisy and idealized conditions.

-The remainder of this paper is organized as follows: Section 2 provides the theoretical background on context-aware denotational semantics of quantum subroutines, which give rise to various types of equivalence assertions for unit testing; Section 3 outlines the research methodology based on design science research; Section 4 presents the architecture of QUT, including the protocol library and orchestrator; Section 5 demonstrates usage examples; Section 6 reports empirical evaluation results on quantum simulators; Section 7 describes threats to validity; and Section 8 concludes with a discussion of implications and future work.
+This paper makes the following contributions: \begin{enumerate} \item A formal framework for quantum unit testing based on the denotational semantics of quantum subroutines and contextual equivalence. \item Polymorphic probabilistic assertions that adapt automatically to different semantic types of quantum program outputs (measurement probability distributions, quantum states, and quantum processes). \item Using the design science research methodology, we designed an architecture and developed a prototype implementation of the quantum unit testing framework \texttt{QUT}, built on the Qiskit software stack. \item An empirical evaluation illustrating improvements in usability, along with trade-offs between quality metrics and performance, for different testing protocols using mutation testing under both ideal and noisy hardware simulations. \end{enumerate}

+We also conducted experiments using the Qiskit-Aer quantum simulator to answer the following research questions:

+\begin{enumerate}[label={\textit{RQ.\arabic*}}] \item How do testing protocols based on statistical tests, state tomography, and process tomography differ in terms of accuracy? \item To what extent does hardware noise influence the outcomes of the testing procedures? \item How can contextual information assist in selecting the most appropriate testing protocol? \end{enumerate}